When companies run performance reviews, they produce a bell curve of manager ratings.

 By squashing the power law into a bell curve, we hide the true impact that top and bottom performers make.
 And we make many of our talent decisions with this misconception at the core.

 That includes compensation, which under-rewards top performers and over-rewards bottom performers.
 Interestingly, in jobs where performance is both measured and transparent, compensation tends to follow a power law.
-That’s why a superstar like Stephen Curry makes $52 million per year, compared to the median NBA player who makes “just” $4.3 million.
+That’s why a superstar like Stephen Curry makes approximately $59.6 million in the 2025-26 season (Basketball Reference, 2026), compared to the median NBA player who makes around $2 million.

 Maybe it’s time to start treating our 10X employees like the superstars that they are.